 Additionally, the bill amends existing laws to ensure compliance with the new investigation procedures and mandates the termination of a school employee's employment if the investigation concludes that they committed student abuse.
-It also includes provisions for the Department of Education to adopt rules and a model policy for handling these investigations.
+It also requires the Department of Education to collaborate with the Department of Health and Human Services to develop rules and model policies for handling these investigations.
 Notably, the bill removes previous language regarding violations of education department rules and replaces it with a focus on student abuse as defined in the new section.

 Statutes affected: